-The college/university job fair – This is popular for college students and normally takes place on campus.
-Many companies who are recruiting for entry level positions or need to fill specialized positions will take part in college job/career fair.
+The college/university job fair – This is popular for college students and typically takes place on campus.
+Many companies who are recruiting for entry-level positions or need to fill specialized positions will take part in college job/career fair.

 The online job fair – Also known as a virtual job fair is an online version of a traditional job fair, this method has gain popularity since 2005.
 They connect employers and job seekers to discuss employment opportunities by way of specialized websites.
 These online job fairs are live, fully interactive and are held at specific times.

-Community job fairs – These fairs are normally sponsored by the city or county they are held in.
+Community job fairs – These fairs are typically sponsored by the city or county they are held in.
 They have a wide range of employers attending and a wide range of positions from retail sales to IT management.
-If you attend one of these types of fairs make sure you have a target list to use your time wisely.
+If you attend one of these types of fairs, make sure you have a target list to use your time wisely.

-Industry specific career fairs – These are fairs that target a special industry or group such as computer jobs, retail, nursing or technical/engineering.
-If you fit into one of these fairs it will give you a targeted audience but remember everyone else attending is there for the same exact positions, so you need to stand out from the pack.
+Industry-specific career fairs – These are fairs that target a special industry or group such as computer jobs, retail, nursing or technical/engineering.
+If you fit into one of these fairs, it will give you a targeted audience but remember everyone else attending is there for the same positions, so you need to stand out from the pack.

-Professional job fairs – These are normally geared towards a wide range of professional occupations, from all types of sales to business management, accounting, engineering and programming.
-You will compete against those who have direct experience in their field so you need to insure you market yourself as a worthy candidate.
+Professional job fairs – These are normally geared towards a wide range of professional occupations, from all types of sales to business management, accounting, engineering, and programming.
+You will compete against those who have direct experience in their field, so you need to ensure you market yourself as a worthy candidate.

-A job or career fair is a good place to meet and make contacts from many company representatives of many industries in a short period of time.
+A job or career fair is a good place to meet and make contacts from many company representatives of many industries in a short period.
 Attending job fairs will also keep you in practice for interviewing and interacting with professionals.
-The more prepared you are for a job fair the better your results will be.
-We recommend attending as many fairs possible, providing they are relevant to your career search.
+The more prepared you are for a job fair, the better your results will be.
+We recommend attending as many fairs as possible, providing they are relevant to your career search.

 Where to Find Job/Career Fairs

-You can search the internet for listing of these fairs; search under “Job Fairs” or “Career Fairs”.
+You can search the internet for a listing of these fairs; search under “Job Fairs” or “Career Fairs.”
 You can do a general search or add your city, county or state to your search.